0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 loss, though a disciplined approach meant that funds were available to average in at lower prices.
 The uranium market is currently blocked due to anticipated US regulations, but I am hopeful once this is resolved the market will rebound.
 The longer the situation takes to resolve, the higher I suspect the uranium price will go.
-The main risk is how much my holdings get diluted in the meantime.
+The **main risk is dilution**, though my overweight in producers should help minimise this possibility.

 A general **commodity investment trust** was added to the portfolio as part of my [Commodity Cycle]({% post_url 2019-11-28-Secular-Trend-Commodity-Cycle %}) theme.